miguelgarciaarribas/multroaster/README.md

 I find myself constantly writing operations for my 7 year old to resolve, at some point I got tired of doing it by hand.
 This is a toy project meant to learn some basic pyqt and web technologies while at the same time saving myself some time to write operations by hand.

-In order to run the command line version just do "python3 main.py" from the source directory it will generate an html file (res.txt) ready to print.
-It's super basic right now but I will be improving it in the future.
 It currently supports the following operations: